serrjoa/serrjoa.github.io/index.md

 *\[Sorry for the broken links, I promise these all worked at some point\]*

+* Quins han estat els articles més citats del CCIA?
+"Towards a universal neural network encoder for time series" --- [ACIA Nodes](https://acia.cat/butlletins/nodes_60.pdf).

 * An artificial intelligence that does not forget what it learns (2018) --- [BlogThinkBig](https://blogthinkbig.com/inteligencia-artificial-aprende-algoritmo), [TechWorld News](https://www.techworld.com/tech-innovation/what-is-catastrophic-forgetting-how-does-it-affect-ai-development-3687007/).

-* Just four tweets can reveal the identity of an anonymous troll (2018) ---[New Scientist](https://www.newscientist.com/article/2172243-just-four-tweets-can-reveal-the-identity-of-an-anonymous-troll/), [Comm. of the ACM.](https://cacm.acm.org/news/229013-4-tweets-can-reveal-the-identity-of-an-anonymous-troll/fulltext)
+* Just four tweets can reveal the identity of an anonymous troll (2018) --- [New Scientist](https://www.newscientist.com/article/2172243-just-four-tweets-can-reveal-the-identity-of-an-anonymous-troll/), [Comm. of the ACM.](https://cacm.acm.org/news/229013-4-tweets-can-reveal-the-identity-of-an-anonymous-troll/fulltext)

 * ​¡Sistemas de recomendación en forma!
 (2018) --- [BlogThinkBig](https://blogthinkbig.com/sistemas-de-recomendacion-en-forma).